 \section{Model}

 Consider 2D bound excitons in monolayer WSe$_2$.
-Within the effective mass approximation, when the magnetic field is absent, the model Hamiltonian describing the exciton dynamics is written as~\cite{M.N.Brunetti}
+Within the effective mass approximation, when the magnetic field is absent, the model Hamiltonian describing the exciton dynamics is written as~\cite{G.H.Wannier}

-where $\boldsymbol p_{e(h)}$ denote the momentum for the electron (hole) and $m_{e(h)}$ is the mass, $V(r)$ is the Coulomb interaction potential, and $r=|\boldsymbol r_e-\boldsymbol r_h|$ is the electron-hole separation.
-In 2D electron gas, the nonlocal screening effects will enhance the Coulomb interactions~\cite{N.S.Rytova, Keldysh, P.Cudazzo}, which can be described by the Keldysh potential that is given as~\cite{M.Donck2019, D.V.Tuan2018}
+where $\boldsymbol p_{e(h)}$ denotes the momentum for the electron (hole) and $m_{e(h)}$ is the mass, $V(r)$ is the Coulomb interaction potential, and $r=|\boldsymbol r_e-\boldsymbol r_h|$ is the electron-hole separation.
+In a 2D system, the nonlocal screening effects will enhance the Coulomb interactions~\cite{N.S.Rytova, Keldysh, P.Cudazzo}, which can be described by the Keldysh potential~\cite{M.Donck2019, D.V.Tuan2018}

-Here $H_0(x)$ and $Y_0(x)$ are the Struve function and Bessel function of the second kind, respectively, $\epsilon_0$ is the vacuum dielectric constant, $r_0=2\pi\chi_{\text{2D}}$ denotes the screening length characterized by the dielectric nature of monolayer WSe$_2$, with $\chi_{\text{2D}}$ being the 2D polarizability, and $\epsilon_v$ is the relative dielectric constant that is related to the encapsulating hexagonal BN slabs.
-For large electron-hole separation $r\gg r_0$, the Keldysh potential behaves as a Coulomb-like potential, $V(r)\sim\frac{1}{r}$; whereas for small separation $r\ll r_0$, it diverges weakly as $V(r)\sim\text{log}(r)$.
-Thus, the Keldysh potential is expected to induce the exciton states that are markedly different from those described by the hydrogen-like potential.
+Here $H_0(x)$ and $Y_0(x)$ are the Struve function and Bessel function of the second kind, respectively, $r_0=2\pi\chi_{\text{2D}}$ denotes the screening length characterized by the dielectric nature of monolayer WSe$_2$, with $\chi_{\text{2D}}$ being the 2D polarizability, $\epsilon_0$ is the vacuum dielectric constant, and $\epsilon_v$ is the relative dielectric constant that is related to the encapsulating hexagonal BN slabs.
+For the large electron-hole separation $r\gg r_0$, the Keldysh potential behaves as a Coulomb-like potential, $V(r)\sim\frac{1}{r}$; whereas for the small separation $r\ll r_0$, it diverges weakly as $V(r)\sim\text{log}(r)$.
+Thus the Keldysh potential is expected to induce exciton states that are markedly different from those caused by the hydrogen-like potential.

-When a uniform magnetic field $\boldsymbol B=B\hat e_z$ is applied on the 2D system, we use the Peierls substitution to replace the momenta as $\boldsymbol p\rightarrow\boldsymbol p-q\boldsymbol A$, in which $\boldsymbol A$ is the magnetic vector potential and $q=\mp e$ is the charge for the electron and hole, respectively.
+When a uniform magnetic field $\boldsymbol B=B\hat{\boldsymbol e}_z$ is applied on the 2D system, we use the Peierls substitution to replace the momenta as $\boldsymbol p\rightarrow\boldsymbol p-q\boldsymbol A$, in which $\boldsymbol A$ is the magnetic vector potential and $q=\mp e$ is the charge for the electron and hole, respectively.
 Then the Hamiltonian becomes